remco-mooij/human-trafficking/ReadMe.md

 - - -

-##  THE FINAL WEBSITE LOOKED LIKED THIS:
+##  THE FINAL WEBSITE HAD THE FOLLOWING CHARTS:

 ### HOME PAGE